On the Existence of Mock Injective Modules for Algebraic Groups: Mock Injective Modules With Finite Socles

-\begin{theorem} If $M$ is a mock injective $G$-module with a simple socle, then $M$ is injective if and only if it has a good filtration. \end{theorem}
+\begin{theorem} If $M$ is a mock injective $G$-module with a simple socle, then $M$ is injective if and only if it has a good filtration, in which case $M \cong I(\lambda)$ for some $\lambda \in X(T)_+$. \end{theorem}

 \begin{proof} The ``only if" direction is clear since injective modules always have a good filtration.
-On the other hand, assume that $M$ has a good filtration, and embed $M$ into its injective hull $I(\lambda)$.
+On the other hand, assume that $M$ has a good filtration, and embed $M$ into its injective hull.
+Since $M$ has a simple socle, its injective hull is of the form $I(\lambda)$ for some $\lambda$.
 By \cite[II.4.18]{J}, any good filtration of $I(\lambda)$ has $H^0(\lambda)$ appearing with multiplicty one.

 For each $V(\mu)$ we have that $\text{Ext}^1_G(V(\mu), M) = 0$, giving a short exact sequence